ddella/Debian11-K8s/Prometheus/prometheus.md

 kubectl get all -n prometheus
 ```

-If you want to remove the images, go on each node (master and worker):
+If you want to remove the images, go on each node (master and worker) and:
 1. List the image(s)

 List the local images: